pigovsky/pigovsky/README.md

 # Yuriy Pigovsky
 My name in the Ukrainian passport is "Юрій Піговський".
-That should be read as "Jürij Pigowski" in German.
+That should be read as "Juri Pigowski" in German or "Yuri Pigovsky" in English.
-My name in my International passport was latinized to "IURII PIGOVSKYI" without giving me an option to change or remove any letter.
+My name in my international passport was latinized as "IURII PIGOVSKYI" without giving me an option to change or remove any letter.

 Birthday 11.02.1983, I'm 41 years old.

 pigovsky@gmail.com

-What's app + GSM: +32479091746
+What's app + GSM: +491702906351

-Belgium, Antwerp
+Dortmund, Germany

 ## Java-Scala and Python Developer